Expand

 This same logic would apply to the exception to recognizing deferred tax assets in ASC 740-30-25-9.
 That is, the primary beneficiary must have the ability to control the timing of the events that cause the temporary difference to reverse in a taxable manner.

-Entities with interests in VIEs for which they conclude that they are not the primary beneficiary should apply the equity method accounting guidance for equity method investments in TX 11.8.2.
+Entities with interests for which they conclude that they are not the primary beneficiary but are accounted for under the equity method should apply the equity method accounting guidance for equity method investments in TX 11.8.2.

 11.9.2 Changes between investee and subsidiary